Five Things You Might Not Know about the Delicious Dumpling

 Cabbage.
 The humble bai cai (which sounds like “hundred wealth”) is a popular good luck symbol in Chinese culture.
 The Qing Dynasty Jadeite Cabbage is considered one of the Three Treasures of the National Palace Museum in Taipei, Taiwan (the other two are the a Mao Gong Ding and a pork belly sculpture, natch) while giant cabbage sculptures have sprouted in Anyang, Henan province and Liaocheng, Shandong province.

 When friends Yiying Lu, a designer, and Jennifer 8.
 Lee, a writer, producer, and entrepreneur, realized there was no dumpling emoji, they made it their mission to create one.
-Two years later, you now have access to this delicious symbol along with the fortune cookie, chopsticks, and a Chinese takeout container.
+Two years later, this delicious symbol along with the fortune cookie, chopsticks, and a Chinese takeout container were officially added to the emoji lexicon.

-5. Dumplings Have Multiple Places in the Guinness Book of World Records
+Dumplings have multiple places in the Guinness Book of World Records

 Love dumplings and world records?
 You’re in luck.